goodnekk/Peer-Parts/readme.md

 ![3dprint](images/3dprint.png "3dprint")

 Components contain information about the possible materials and manufacturing methods that are available for it.
 Production facilities and shops(fab-labs, people with 3d printers, parts-stores, etc) can set up a sourcing node.
 Bidding in an automatic auction to deliver the part at a certain price, dependent on your location.
 Price information can be used to generate price estimations for a project.

-This information can be linked to databases containing information about local production and sourcing facilities (fab-labs, parts-shops, etc).
-This allows a user to source all the components as cheaply as possible.
 Alternatively there could simply be a centralized *Peer Parts* webshop.

-### Ad-hocism
+## Ad-hocism
+Central to the *Peer Parts* system is the idea that 'design' objects may look great in pictures, reality is often a tingle-tangle mess of lo and hi-fi solutions (i.e. broken smartphones fixed with duct-tape).
+Rather than trying to design perfect objects, everyday improvised solutions to problems should be embraced.
+Empowering people over 'designers' to create their own environment by iterative an playful search (trying, retrying, adapting, breaking down).
+Rather than creating singular throw-away units, *Peer Parts* focuses on modular design.
+Broken parts can be replaced, obsolescent units can be taken apart and reused or sold.

 ## Implementation
+*Peer Parts* could be implemented in a number of ways, including a website and editing app.
+Or an actual peer-to-peer network in a stand alone application.